-Reports of the estimated direct repair costs for the flooded subway ranged between €66-140 million (NT\$2-4 billion) damage (Kearns, 2001; Surenkok 2001).
-A final report on the total repair bill was lowered to \$53 million, due to cost savings associated with "donations of construction materials and reduced prices from companies not wanting to be seen making a profit from the typhoon's aftermath" (ref).
-Funding for repairs were sought from the municipal Department of Rapid Transit Systems, which sought to raise such funds from both the central government as well as from "austerity measures" from other municipal bureaus and departments (Shu-Ling, 2001).
-Insurance was not in place, as the system is insured only against fire and lightning damage.
-According to Lee Po-Wen, chairman of the TRTC, the system was not insured against typhoons due to the high annual premium costs of €3.3 million, or NT\$100 million per year (Kearns, 2001).
+Reports of the estimated direct repair costs for the flooded subway ranged between $\notin 666$ and 140m (2-4 billion new Taiwan dollars [NT\$]) (Kearns, 2001; Surenkok, 2001).
+In a final report on the total repair bill, this amount was lowered to NT\$53m because of cost savings associated with "donations of construction materials and reduced prices from companies not wanting to be seen as making a profit from the typhoon's aftermath" (Shu-Ling, 2001).
+Funding for repairs was sought from the municipal Department of Rapid Transit Systems, which tried to raise funding from both the central government and through "austerity measures" conducted in other municipal bureaus and departments (Shu-Ling, 2001).
+Insurance was not available, as the system was insured only against fire and lightning damage.
+According to Lee Po-Wen, chairman of the TRTC, the system was not insured against typhoons because of the high annual premium costs of \in 3.3m, or NT\$100m per year (Kearns, 2001).